goreleaser/goreleaser/www/docs/includes/prs.md

 > Since v1.17

-GoReleaser allows you to, instead of pushing directly to the main branch, push to a feature branch, and opening a pull requests with the changes.
+GoReleaser allows you to, instead of pushing directly to the main branch, push to a feature branch, and open a pull requests with the changes.

 ### Templates